disclosure: we were sent these books for the purpose of review

-As you know I’m always reading to Monkey aged nearly 4 years.
+As you know I’m always reading to my son, aged nearly 4 years.
 We read a lot of picture books that are clearly suited for his age, but we often spend time reading books aimed at older children, whether it be factual books or books like the Early Readers from Orion.
 You may remember our last couple of Early Reader reviews.
-Monkey has loved my reading these stories to him so we were thrilled to receive another couple in the post recently.
+My son has loved reading these stories to him so we were thrilled to receive another couple in the post recently.

 Our first Early Reader book was Mondays at Monster School by Ruth Louise Symes and illustrated by Rosie Reeve.

 Mondays at Monster School is a blue band, Early Reader book – suitable for young children beginning to read with assistance.
 The language is simple with large easily readable text.
-Obviously Monkey is not reading by himself yet, but he loved this 50 page story of two little Monsters who are apprehensive of their first day at school.
+Obviously, my son is not reading by himself yet, but he loved this 50-page story of two little Monsters who are apprehensive of their first day at school.

 It’s a wonderful tale of two friends who overcome their fears and actually enjoy their first day at school so much that they can’t wait to go back on Tuesday!
-Monkey loved the descriptive language – stomping, slime painting, mud splashing.
+He loved the descriptive language – stomping, slime painting, mud splashing.
 He giggled his way through the story.
-The colourful illustrations were a perfect accompaniment for the text.
+The colourful illustrations were a perfect accompaniment to the text.

 Next up was Miranda the Explorer by James Mayhew.